Want to save money on heating bills?

 - You can sign up online at windowdressers.org or contact the Town's Environmental Services Coordinator (contact on the bottom of the page) if you are interested in buying low-cost insulating window inserts for your home.
 The inserts are free for those who cannot afford to pay, and low cost for middle and high income households.
-You have from now until August 31st to sign up.
+Deadline for window measurements are Sept 23.

 - A team of volunteers will come to your home and measure the windows you would like to have inserts in (please have the locations cleared of blinds and furniture for easy access)

-- If you order inserts, we ask that you attend build sessions during the week of Oct 15th.
-We keep our insert-prices exceptionally low (50%-75% cheaper than commercial products) through our non-profit model of cooperative insert-building.
+- If you order inserts, we ask that you attend a build session.
+WindowDressers keeps their insert-prices exceptionally low (50%-75% cheaper than commercial products) through their non-profit model of cooperative insert-building.
 This means that customers contribute time at our local Community Builds.
 We recommend for every 3-5 inserts you order, you attend a 4 hour build shift.

 - All of the inserts are built during October 15-20th in two 4 hour building sessions each day at the Keith Anderson Community House (19 Bennoch Road) in Orono.

 WHAT IS AN INSULATING WINDOW INSERT?